blischalk/SearchForThreats/README.md

 # Search For Threats

-This application is intended too be a static code analysis tool to aid in code reviews.
+This application is intended to be a static code analysis tool to aid in code reviews.
 The goal is to detect places where vulnerabilities such as injection, XSS, directory traversal, etc. occur.
 Another goal is to be language agnostic so that this tool can be utilized for reviewing applications from any